Trung28899/NodeJS-MongoDB/README.txt

             +, user created manually in mongo compass +, See ./models/user.js to see the user class and methods +, See app.js for how to find an user by id and insert user reference into the request
+        - Storing a product with user id stored:
+            +, Code in 10th Commit
+            +, See ./models/product.js and ./controllers/admin.js
+            +, See 'products' collections, the field userId store the user id by accessing request data

 IV.
 Other Notes:
     What is in this module: